This is a funded MbyRes, including a generous stipend and tuition fees, with well-resourced circumstances for a successful scholarship.

 Qualifications and experience:

-- Have a degree (2i or higher) in an appropriate Geoscience discipline (Geology, Earth Sciences)
+1. Have a degree (2i or higher) in an computing discipline

-- Be highly self-motivated, with capacity to learn and develop computing and data analysis techniques
+3. Be highly self-motivated, with capacity to learn and develop new skills and techniques

-- Be willing to travel and work in both field and laboratory settings
+6. Be willing to travel and work in both virtual and community settings

 To download an application package, please visit: Participant Application Package